 1/4 cup avocado oil (olive oil also excellent)

-2 cans diced tomatoes (I use Muir Glen fire roasted – they’re amazing)
+2 cans diced tomatoes (I use 14.5 oz cans of Muir Glen fire roasted tomatoes – they’re amazing)

 1 cup vegetable stock or broth